cipher-saif/sqli-phantom/README.md

 <div align="center">

-Developed as part of a cybersecurity tooling project at my SyntecxHub internship.
+Developed as part of a personal cybersecurity tooling project

 <br>